– by Morgan Peters

 - Supporting private sector upskilling/re-skilling initiatives.

-- Expanding work-integrated learning (WIL) opportunities
+- Expanding work-integrated learning (WIL) opportunities by:

 - Broadening the definition of WIL to include a wide range of experiences across fields, regions and participants.